Welcome to MVRO

 * You are prohibited from selling your vehicle to Italian or other European nationals on the local economy.

-* You can sell your POV to assigned NATO personnel who are eligible for AFI vehicle registration privileges (except Italian Military).
+* You can sell your POV to assigned NATO personnel who are eligible for AFI vehicle registration privileges (except Italian Military and Civilians).

 * All AFI registered vehicles must be properly disposed of prior to your departure via the following methods: